ni/nimi-python/docs/niscope/attributes.rst

     Specifies whether the digitizer acquires the waveform using multiple ADCs for the channel  enabling a higher maximum real-time sampling rate.
     Valid Values:
-    VI_TRUE  (1) - Use multiple interleaved ADCs on this channel VI_FALSE (0) - Use only this channel's ADC to acquire data for this channel
+    True  (1) - Use multiple interleaved ADCs on this channel False (0) - Use only this channel's ADC to acquire data for this channel